Average PT Website Costs

 That said, doctors or their office staff also use your website as a tool to decide whether to refer patients to you.
 So, while patients are the focus you should consider doctors as a secondary audience and tailor your website marketing to their needs.

-“Direct-access is the biggest growth opportunity
+“Direct to consumer marketing is the biggest growth opportunity

 available to practice owners today”